Behind the R&D: WLP001 Dry California Ale Yeast®

 Top Benefits of White Labs Dry Yeast

-1. High Live Cell Count Over 3 billion live cells per gram, along with extra nutrition and sterols from cell membrane content of non-viable cells.
+High Viability: Over 1 billion live cells per gram, along with extra nutrition and sterols from cell membrane content of non-viable cells.

 WLP001 California Ale Yeast is genetically distinct from other strains of similar origin, making this the only California Ale Yeast out there.